Eddy02136/Agario/docs/src/language-comparison.md

-# Comparison of Programming Languages for R-Type Development
+# Comparison of Programming Languages for Agario Development

-To undertake an ambitious project like **R-Type**, it is crucial to choose a programming language that meets the technical requirements of the game and the project’s objectives.
+To undertake an ambitious project like **Agario**, it is crucial to choose a programming language that meets the technical requirements of the game and the project’s objectives.
 Key criteria include performance, resource management, flexibility for working with graphics and network libraries, and ease of development.

 ---